adrianbrink/tendereum/README.md

 ### RPC Server
 The RPC server does not talk to the application directly.
 It only connects to Tendermint Core.
 Even when it runs against a local Tendermint Core node it does full light-client verification.
+* implements Web3, Eth and Net namespaces only
+* In the future we might support whisper

 ### Console
 The console sits on top of the RPC server and is just another client.